Italian Motorcycle Brands

 Cimatti Logo

 The logo of the brand consists of a large number of elements and colors.
 In the center, in the foreground, there were 5 Olympic rings.
 They were made in red, yellow, green, light, and dark blue colors.
-The lower rings were overlapped by a horizontal branch of bronze laurel.
-At the top of the first and third rings are plates in the form of unfolded scrolls, on which are made inscriptions – MARCA DI in the first and FABBRICA in the second.
+A horizontal branch of bronze laurel overlapped the lower rings.
+At the top of the first and third rings are plates in the form of unfolded scrolls, and inscriptions are made – MARCA DI in the first and FABBRICA in the second.
 Under the rings on an oblong plate is placed the name of the city BOLOGNA.
 All this composition of elements was placed on top of the heraldic shield with vertical blue and red stripes.
 At the top of the shield is the name of the brand.

 Ducati Motor Holding SpA